quantalogic/quantalogic/examples/finance_advanced_analysis/template.md

-as an expert crypto analyst, Provide a deep, well-structured and well-researched article on the topic of advanced crypto analysis,
+as an expert index finance analyst, Provide a deep, well-structured and well-researched article on the topic of advanced index finance analysis,

 detailedly explaining the analysis process in a professional tone.